How to get more referrals

-- She runs a digital agency that specialises in online marketing and digital fundraising for “not for profits”.
+- She runs a digital agency that specializes in online marketing and digital fundraising for “not for profits”.

 - I’ve heard her present on her area of expertise a couple of times and have been impressed.

-- I know her through two networks I have strong involvement with – BNI & KPI.
+- I know her through two networks I have a strong involvement with – BNI & KPI.

 - A couple of close friends have used her services and speak highly of her.

 - We caught up for a chat late last year and so she was front of mind.

 So here’s my theory on why I find it easy to refer to Shanelle.
 Hopefully, these insights will help others make themselves more referable.

 Know, like and trust